MicrosoftDocs/fabric-docs/docs/real-time-analytics/overview.md

 ---
 # What is Real-time Analytics in Fabric?

-The constant flow of data emitted by devices, events, and users has radically expanded our ability to gain insights into scenarios behind data and to make data-based decisions.
-Simple tasks such as watching TV or shopping are now integrated with our own personal behavioral data.
-Enterprise data has the same need to provide real-time data that can be consumed and acted upon by a wide variety of users.
-Real-time Analytics in Microsoft Fabric enables all users, from the citizen data scientist to advanced engineers, immediate access to analyze data and gain insights.
-You can use Real-time Analytics whether you're looking for no code, or if you want to use complex code and advanced capabilities such as python plugins, anomaly detection, or more.
+The last few decades have seen a paradigm shift in the way we access and consume information, as users have become accustomed to data that is interactive, on demand, and accessible to all.
+This data shift has been powered by big data, streaming data ingestion, and indexed, keyword-based search, all together forming a simplified user experience in many consumer industries.
+However, real-time data consumption in the enterprise world has lagged behind with systems of high complexity, requiring high costs, and highly skilled data scientists.
+As a result, many enterprise solutions still depend on one or two experts for the creation of consumable reports.
+With Microsoft Fabric Real-time Analytics, we enable organizations to focus and scale up their analytics solution while democratizing data.

-Quick access to data insights is achieved through automatic data streaming, automatic indexing and data partitioning, and through the use of the Kusto Query Language for on-demand query generation and visualizations.
+How?
+Real-time Analytics reduces complexity and simplifies data integration.
+Quick access to data insights is achieved through automatic data streaming, automatic indexing and data partitioning, and through the use of the on-demand query generation and visualizations.
 Real-time Analytics lets you focus on your analytics solutions by scaling up seamlessly with the service as your data and query needs grow.

 ## What makes Real-time Analytics unique?

-TODO- write out these explanations

-* **Easy ingestion** Ingest from any data source, in any data format.
+* **Easy ingestion** of data from any source, in any data format.
-* **By-default streaming** for high performance, low latency, high freshness data analysis.
-* **No complex data modeling** There is no need to build complex data models and no need for complex scripting to transform data before it's consumed.
+* **No complex data modeling** means there's no need to build complex data models or for complex scripting to transform data before it's consumed.
+* **By-default streaming** provides high performance, low latency, high freshness data analysis.
-* **Default partitioning and indexing** Automatic time and hash-based partitioning, and by-default indexing.
+* **Default partitioning** - both time and hash-based partitioning, and by-default **indexing**.
-* **Versatile data structures** Query structured, semi-structured, or free text.
+* **Versatile data structures** so that you can query structured, semi-structured, or free text.
 * **Unlimited scale** from gigabytes to petabytes, with unlimited scale on concurrent queries and concurrent users.
-* **Integrated** Seamlessly integrated with other workloads and items in Microsoft Fabric.
+* **Integrated** seamlessly with other workloads and items in Microsoft Fabric.

 ## When to use Real-time Analytics?

 A number of industries use Real-time Analytics for their data needs, for example: finance, transportation and logistics, smart cities, smart buildings, manufacturing operations, automotive, and oil and gas.
-If any of these questions describe your data needs, Real-time Analytics is the right solution for you:
+If any one of these questions describe your data needs, Real-time Analytics is the right solution for you:

 > [!div class="checklist"]
 >